Kleene-Star/KleeneStar.Core/doc/kleenestar.class.md

 ╚══════════════════════════════════════════════════════════════════════════════════════╝
 ```

-### Class Management – Clone (Modal)
+### Class Management - Clone (Modal)

 Cloning a class enables fast reuse of existing structures and is particularly suitable for leveraging proven class definitions.
 The function is provided via a separate modal dialog that can be opened from both the detail view and the class overview.

 When cloning, a new class is created whose properties (such as name, description, fields, and metadata) are copied from the original.
-System-critical characteristics such as the unique key, creation timestamp, and permissions are regenerated or specifically requested.
+System-critical characteristics such as the creation timestamp, and permissions are regenerated or specifically requested.
 The modal allows for adjusting the new class’s name and description.
-Optionally, it can be specified whether to include the field structure and associated permissions.

 After confirmation, the new class is created and automatically integrated into the workspace’s existing class list.